Equivariant Morse theory on Vietoris-Rips complexes & universal spaces for proper actions: Introduction

 \subsection{Acknowledgments}

-We thank Mladen Bestvina, Nima Hoda, Aditi Kar, Wolfgang Lück, Michał Marcinkowski, and David Rosenthal for helpful conversations.
+We are grateful to the referee for their careful and thoughtful report and for their helpful suggestions, which made this a better article.
+We also thank Mladen Bestvina, Nima Hoda, Aditi Kar, Wolfgang Lück, Michał Marcinkowski, and David Rosenthal for helpful conversations.
 This work was supported by grants from the Simons Foundation (\#419561, Marco Varisco, and \#635763, Matthew Zaremsky).